 Does income affect how you feel about combining finances?

-Additionally, the spouse who makes more money could end up feeling resentful of how their partner spends money, especially if they buy something that’s not absolutely necessary.
-This last question is going to take some inner reflection and honesty with your future spouse, and it may lead to the decision to keep things separate for the sake of your relationship.
+Additionally, the SO who makes more money could end up feeling resentful of how their partner spends money, especially if they buy something that’s not absolutely necessary.
+This last question is going to take some inner reflection and honesty with your future spouse or SO, and it may lead to the decision to keep things separate for the sake of your relationship.

 If you think you might feel resentment or frustration with your partner about their spending habits, it would be better for your marriage to keep things separate (at least in the beginning) so you each can happily keep your own spending habits and saving goals.